hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-5.md

 From the chart above we can see the countries that HVAC Buildings come from that have the most extreme temperature indicated by a count for ***extremetemp*** associated with ***temprange level*** for **NORMAL** events there are compared to **HOT** and **COLD**.

-## Visualize HVAC Products with Extreme Temperature in Buildings
+## Visualize Extreme Temperature in Buildings Having HVAC Products

 Is it possible to figure out which buildings might need HVAC upgrades, and which do not?
 Let’s determine that answer in the steps ahead...